 Be sure to come back and check out the spoilers section below when you're done.

-Clicking this card will reveal the another section below which will contain major spoilers as we will be breaking down most parts of the story as well as the ending, and dicussing any related theories to it, please proceed with caution.
+Clicking the text above will reveal the another section below which will contain spoilers as we will be breaking down most parts of the story as well as the ending, and discussing any related theories to it, please proceed with caution.